Western olivaceous warbler

 The western olivaceous warbler (Iduna opaca), also known as isabelline warbler, is a "warbler", formerly placed in the Old World warblers when these were a paraphyletic wastebin taxon.
 It is now considered a member of the acrocephaline warblers, Acrocephalidae, in the tree warbler genus Iduna.
 It was formerly regarded as part of a wider "olivaceous warbler" species, but as a result of modern taxonomic developments, this species is now usually considered distinct from the eastern olivaceous warbler, Iduna pallida.

+Characteristics

 It is a small passerine bird, found in dry open country, including cultivation, with bushes or some trees.
 Two or three eggs are laid in a nest in low undergrowth or a bush.
 Like most warblers, the western olivaceous warbler is insectivorous.